How to Install a KVM Guest OS from the Command-Line

 6. Add a Graphical Display for the Guest

-I’ll add the SPICE protocol in conjunction with the VirtIO driver to provide remote access to the debian11-minimal guest virtual machine via the VGA console (tty1).
+I'll add the SPICE protocol in conjunction with the VirtIO driver to provide remote access to the debian-12-minimal guest virtual machine via the VGA console.
 SPICE supports advanced features such as audio and USB device streaming, as well as enhanced graphics performance.

 On the host, execute the following commands.

-Now that you’ve added SPICE and VirtIO, you might want to install spice-vdagent, a SPICE agent for Linux.
+Now that you have added SPICE, you might want to install spice-vdagent package, which is a SPICE agent for Linux.
 This enables automatic adjustment of the X-session resolution as well as copy-and-paste support between the guest and host.
 This will only work if the active X-session is active.

 madhu@debian:~$ sudo apt update